Dynasty-Li/Dynasty-Li.github.io/index.md

     - J1.
 [JMIR Serious Games, SCIE (IF=3.351)] Title TBA.<br />
     [Authors] _Wenge Xu, Hai-Ning Liang, **Xiang Li**, Yuzhen Chen, Kangyou Yu, Qiuyu He_

+## Presentations

+1. IEEE Virtual Reality (VR) Conference 2020, Atlanta, Georgia, USA.

+    - Oral Presentation: Exploring Visual Techniques for Boundary Awareness During Interaction in Augmented Reality Head-Mounted Displays.

+2. IEEE International Conference on Big Data Analysis (ICBDA) 2020, Xiamen, Fujian, China.

+    - Oral Presentation: Auto-Hierarchical Data Algorithm: Focus on Increasing Users’ Motivation and Duration in Virtual Reality.

 ## Extracurricular Activities

+1. The Institute of Leadership and Education Advanced Development at Xi'an Jiaotong-Liverpool University
+    - Position: Student Lecturer

-1. Academic Practice Sub-Committee at Xi'an Jiaotong-Liverpool University
+2. Academic Practice Sub-Committee at Xi'an Jiaotong-Liverpool University
     - Position: Undergraduate Representative (1 of Univ.)

-2. Summer Undergraduate Research Fellowship (SURF) at University
+3. Summer Undergraduate Research Fellowship (SURF) at University
     - Position: `Research Volunteer`

-3. Best Results-Making Team for Great Performance in Summer Social Research (1 of Univ.)
+4. Best Results-Making Team for Great Performance in Summer Social Research (1 of Univ.)
     - With a Report in Chinese: Research on the Application of Unity in Game Development

-4. National Academic Research Competition in China: National First Prize (10%)
+5. National Academic Research Competition in China: National First Prize (10%)
     - With a Report in Chinese: Transition and Innovation of Elementary in the Age of the Internet

-5. QCon: The 10th International Software Development Conference
+6. QCon: The 10th International Software Development Conference
     - Position: Assistant Lecturer & Student Volunteer

-6. University of Zurich – XJTLU IBSS Cultural Exchange Experience
+7. University of Zurich – XJTLU IBSS Cultural Exchange Experience
     - Position: Student Volunteer

-7. WingPlus Program at Xi'an Jiaotong-Liverpool University
+8. WingPlus Program at Xi'an Jiaotong-Liverpool University
     - Position: Big Buddy

-8. Summer Social Research Group
+9. Summer Social Research Group
     - Position: Member
     - Content: Research on the Application of Unity in Game Development

-9. The 3rd China University Students VR/AR Development Competition (Sponsored by **Sony** and **Unity**)
+10. The 3rd China University Students VR/AR Development Competition (Sponsored by **Sony** and **Unity**)
     - Position: Leader
     - Content: Design and program a VR game: _Cartoon Fitness Coach: My Fitness Coach Cannot be so Cute!_

-10. Winter Social Research Group
+11. Winter Social Research Group
     - Position: Leader
     - Content: Exploring the Impact of the Internet Age on Primary Education in the Common City of China